boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/react-core.md

            GlobalAppSettings.EmbedDetails = JsonConvert.DeserializeObject<EmbedDetails>(jsonString);
       ```

 11. Create a new file and name it `package.json`.
-It is essential to install the packages listed in the dependencies section below.
+It is essential to install the packages that are listed in the dependencies section below.

       ```js
         {